yuanjian-org/app/README.md

 ```

 ## FAQ

-* What to do if users experiencing `'TS_NODE_PROJECT' is not recognized as an internal or external commend ERROR`?
+Q: What to do if I got `'TS_NODE_PROJECT' is not recognized as an internal or external command ERROR`?

-* Add `"cross-env"` in front of  `"TS_NODE_PROJECT..."` at "scripts-test" in package.json
+A: Add `cross-env` in front of  `TS_NODE_PROJECT...` in package.json